YashPotdar/yashpotdar.github.io/index.md

 **VP Human Capital Management (HCM)** <br>
 **June 2022 - March 2023**
 - Planned social events, recruitment events, club retreats, study group sessions, and more to build a sense of community within TCG.
-- Implemented strategies to foster a culture of inclusivity and increasing retention within the organization.
+- Implemented strategies to foster a culture of inclusivity and increase retention within the organization.

 **Project Manager** <br>
 **October 2020 - June 2022**